 To work in this occupation, you must have a strong aptitude for science, since your training will consist mostly of coursework in this subject.
-If science isn't your strength, you can still find a career working with animals if that is what you desire, but it will have to be in another occupation.
+If science isn't your strength, you can still find a career working with animals in another occupation.

-In addition to scientific aptitude, there are other qualities, know as soft skills, you must have.
-Aside from the obvious—compassion, sensitivity to others' feelings and a love of animals—you must have very good listening, speaking, critical thinking and problem-solving skills.
+In addition to scientific aptitude, there are other qualities, known as soft skills, you must have.
+Aside from the obvious—compassion, sensitivity to others' feelings, and a love of animals—you must have very good listening, speaking, critical thinking, and problem-solving skills.
 You must possess the ability to reason, meaning that you have to be able to draw conclusions by piecing together strands of information that may not seem related to one another.

 Aspiring veterinarians must earn a Doctor of Veterinary Medicine degree, abbreviated as either DVM or VMD.
-This is a four-year program, that usually, but not necessarily, follows first earning a bachelor's degree.
+This is a four-year program that usually, but not necessarily, follows earning a bachelor's degree.

 All DVM and VMD students also receive clinical training as part of their education.
 These are usually called clinical rotations and give students hands-on experience working with patients and clients.
 They may work in a variety of clinical areas, including surgery, community practice, equine medicine, and oncology.

-With only 28 veterinary schools in the US, according to the Association of American Veterinary Colleges (About AAVC: Frequently Asked Questions), competition for admission is intense.
+With only 30 veterinary schools in the U.S., competition for admission is intense.
 While an undergraduate degree is not required, it will increase your chances of being accepted.

-Most schools request scores from a standardized test, such as the MCAT (Medical College Admissions Test) or the GRE (Graduate Record Exam).
-Check with the schools to which you want to apply to find out which test they require.
+Most schools request scores from a standardized test, such as the Medical College Admissions Test (MCAT) or the Graduate Record Exam (GRE).
+Check with the schools where you want to apply to find out which test they require.

 Every state and the District of Columbia mandate that all veterinarians have a license to practice.
 Requirements vary by jurisdiction, but all stipulate that individuals pass the North American Veterinary Licensing Examination.
-This is a computerized 360 question multiple choice exam.
-You may also have to take, and pass, a state exam.
+This is a computerized 360 question multiple-choice exam.
+You may also have to pass a state exam.